tinamayswinkels/eon/_services/fashion.md

       photography through our creative agency Kelapa Creative we also offer marketing strategy &amp; social media management.
 Here are a few examples of instagram grid's we've created for clients.</p>
 seo:
-  title:
+  title: Fashion Photography | Eyes of a Nomad | Photographer in Bali
   meta-description: >-
     Looking for a fashion photographer in Bali, or a remote team to run a destination campaign in this stunning tropical island?
 Let's work together!
+  meta-keywords: >-
-  meta-keywords: book a fashion photography shoot in bali, hire a fashion photographer in Bali
+    book a fashion photography shoot in bali, hire a fashion photographer in Bali
 ---